-People generally stay in for long because of their “friend” who pressures into sticking around long enough to see a profit and promised to help fill their downline.
+People generally stay in for a long because of their “friend” who pressures them into sticking around long enough to see a profit and promised to help fill their downline.

 Why did you join?
-Because a friend?
+Because of a friend?
 This is a common story.
-Comment below if you could relate it with yourself.
+Comment below if you could relate it to yourself.

 You may try a program, but unless the business is something you truly believe in, you will not stick with it.
 So if you insist on joining any MLM company, please do the following: